 ABOUT

-Lucy is a Pulitzer Prize-winning photojournalist and photo editor.
+Lucy is a Pulitzer Prize-winning photojournalist, visual editor, videographer, writer and leader.
 She has a master’s degree in journalism, science and climate from Columbia University; studied international politics at Penn State; and attended the Graduate School of Journalism at CUNY, where she participated in a program in news innovation and leadership.

 She has photographed stories that include eight Olympic Games; presidential elections in Afghanistan; Hong Kong democracy protests; California wildfires and drought; U.S. political campaigns and protests; World Cup soccer; and breaking news and documentary stories all over the Americas.
 She was featured in an International Olympic Committee Rio 2016 video: One Shot.
 Photographing the Olympic Games.